The Cleansing Wonders of Baking Soda & Vinegar

 - Give the bottle a good shake and spray directly on the surface you’re looking to clean.
 Wipe down with a cloth or damp sponge.

-- For heavy duty cleaning, use in conjunction with baking soda and a scrub sponge.
+TIP: For heavy duty cleaning, use this vinegar spray in conjunction with baking soda and a scrub sponge.
+Try our Natural Shower Scrub recipe with baking soda!

 For more information about natural DIY household cleaners, we recommend the book Salt, Lemons, Vinegar, and Baking Soda by Shea Zukowski.